-Spend more time product sourcing by outsourcing your fulfilment
+Spend more time product sourcing by outsourcing your fulfillment

 Product sourcing – when done properly – takes time.
 Know what takes just as much time?
-Fulfilment.
+Fulfillment.

-By outsourcing your fulfilment to a 3PL like James and James, not only do you benefit from a fast and reliable fulfilment process your customers will love, you’ll also get tonnes of hours back every week to spend on other important business activities, like product sourcing.
+By outsourcing your fulfillment to a 3PL like James and James, not only do you benefit from a fast and reliable fulfillment process your customers will love, you’ll also get tonnes of hours back every week to spend on other important business activities, like product sourcing.

-Via our international network of fulfilment centres, we store, pick, pack, and ship your products to where they need to be, anywhere in the world.
+Via our international network of fulfillment center, we store, pick, pack, and ship your products to where they need to be, anywhere in the world.
 With 97% of orders shipped same-day at an industry-leading 99.9% accuracy, we have the skills and infrastructure to help scale your business globally.